 Narcissistic Personality Disorder

-- A fundamental belief that you are superior to others
+- Maintaining a fundamental belief that you are superior to others

 - Preoccupation with high achievement and fame